7 Back-to-School strategies for Success!

 Here are 7 school year strategies for your children’s media use:

 Go over the school rules for technology use with your child or teen.
-Some schools are cell-phone free, while others encourage students to use their phones to complete their work.
-Make sure your children know what is expected of them, everything from what they can bring to school, to how they use the technologies they are given, such as tablets and laptops.
+Some schools are cell-phone free, while others encourage students to use their phones to complete work and collaborate with classmates.
+Make sure your children know what is expected of them – everything from what they can bring to school, to the rules for the technologies they are given, such as school-issued tablets and laptops.

 shows that when kids have media in their bedrooms, they are more likely to be overweight, have sleep problems, and do poorly in school.
 Research

-During the summer schedules are often relaxed, including children’s (and teens’) bedtimes.
+During the summer schedules are often relaxed, including routines and rules for how children and teens use media.
 However, when it’s time to head back to school, you may want to create guidelines about how much media your kids can use on school nights vs. weekends.
 For example, you may decide that your children can use entertainment media, such as TV and video games, during the weekends but not during the week, or limit all entertainment media to one hour on school nights.